simlar/simlar-ios/README.md

 ### Post quantum encryption ###
 Simlar uses post quantum encryption since version 2.6 as liblinphone supports it since version 5.2.
 However the liblinphone artifacts published in the maven repository do not support it.
-So you have to build lt yourself.
+So you have to build it yourself.